 Nah, this is not another post about extensive reading.
 Nor is it much of a rant or an attack on Dr. Krashen or his theories.
 There is actually not a whole lot about ELT here, so I will understand if you come back for the next post.

-I just wanted to share two things (the other one will be in volume II) that I have been thinking about for a long time.
+I just wanted to share two things (the other one is in volume II) that I have been thinking about for a long time.
 It all started when Dr. Krashen came to South Korea for the 2011 KOTESOL International Conference.
 This is one on of the blog posts that has been on my mind since the moment I started this blog a year ago.
 I have been thinking about posting about these stories for a while but this post from Marisa Constantinides coupled with a bit of free time was just the push I needed.

 [This perhaps slow to load link from KOTESOL’s TEC magazine has a piece by Dr. Krashen on compelling input which is related to the above blog post.